samplchallenges/SAMPL-containers/tutorials/WritingFailsafeContainers.md

           # export out the result whether default or calculated
           # whether as a print statement (for un-batched) or as a text file (for batched)
       ```

-     * A more in depth example can be found [here](https://github.com/samplchallenges/SAMPL-containers/blob/main/virtual_screening/examples/adv-screen-docker/main.py)

 * For a nice tutorial on `try` and `except` blocks, see [geeksforgeeks](https://www.geeksforgeeks.org/python-try-except/)